blackberry/BB10-WebWorks-Framework/README.md

     - For Mac:
         ./configure (do a sudo ./configure if you get permission errors)
     - For Windows:
-        bash configure
+        bash configure (run from command prompt)
 5. Run 'jake test' and check that jake runs and completes
 6. Setup bbndk environment variable
     - For Mac:
         Add "source *installation directory here*/bbndk-env.sh" to your bash profile
     - For Windows:
         Run *BBNDK Installation Directory*\bbndk-env.bat.
-7. Run 'jake' or 'jake build' and check that the output folder is created under the "target/zip" subfolder
+7. Run 'jake' or 'jake build' and check that the output folder is created under the "target/zip" subfolder.
+If on windows, run jake from command prompt.